Foods to Eat & Avoid During Cold and Cough for Babies, Toddlers and Kids

 If your munchkin is unwell, he is bound to get cranky and may fuss while eating.
-Here are a few things you can keep in mind while trying to ensure your sick baby gets the required nourishment:
+Here are a few things you should keep in mind to make sure he gets the required nourishment:

 - Babies aged six months and younger should be breastfed or can be given formula if they have a cold and cough.

 - If your baby’s doctor prescribes oral rehydration solution (ORS) to your toddler, give it to your child as and when required.

 These are just some general guidelines you should follow if your child is down with a cold or cough.
-However, if there are symptoms like wheezing or ear pain, then it is best to consult a doctor immediately as it can be an ear infection or something that is not run of the mill.
+However, if there are symptoms like wheezing or ear pain, then it is best to consult a doctor immediately as it can be an ear infection or something more serious.
 Also, do not introduce any new foods when your baby is ill as these can aggravate the symptoms or cause allergies, worsening the matters.
 Consult your doctor if your child’s condition doesn’t improve over a couple of days.
-Since dehydration is a possibility because of infections, so keep an eye on your child, note these early signs to ensure you can get your child the help they need immediately.
+Since dehydration is a possibility because of infections, so keep an eye on your child, note these early signs to ensure you can get your child the help he needs immediately.